bitcoin-sv/arc/README.md

 ### E2E tests

 The end-to-end tests are located in the folder `test`.
 Docker needs to be installed in order to run them.
-End-to-end tests can be run locally together with arc, 3 nodes and all other external services like databases using the provided docker-compose file.
+End-to-end tests can be run locally together with ARC, 3 nodes and all other external services like databases using the provided docker-compose file.
 The tests can be executed like this:
 ```
 make run_e2e_tests